DanielNugent/College/2nd Year/Computer Architecture I/README.md

-# Implementation of a basic cpu
+# Implementation of a CPU (Similar to a microprocessor)
 Language: VHDL